From: Yeshivat Har Etzion's Israel Koschitzky Virtual Beit Midrash

 prohibited from consuming meat until the time of Noach's

-descendents, as our Sages assert, and this is the
+descendents, as our Sages assert, and this

 straightforward reading of the Biblical texts" (commentary